 RGS Policy Goals by Policy Area OCP Policy Objectives by Policy Area Housing Ensure a diversity of housing options to meet evolving demographics and needs.
 One of the OCP goals is Housing Choices for All.
 This topic is addressed primarily within the Affordable Housing policy chapter.
 Stated policies are designed to encourage and support the development of a wide range of housing options.
 Particular attention is given to increasing affordable housing supply that appropriately responds to the regional Housing Needs Assessment within the context of a changing, and aging, population.
 The City continues to collect, monitor, and analyze local housing trends and take necessary actions in partner with neighbouring jurisdictions and community partners.
-The objectives for this policy area are: 1.
-A variety of housing options are permitted and positively integrated in all neighbourhoods.
-2. No net loss of rental housing.
-3. New non-market housing is actively pursued and supported.
-4. Incentives are in place to create below-market housing.
-5. Partnership approaches are in place to deliver and manage non-or below-market housing.
-6. Development application approval processes are streamlined, transparent, and easy to understand.
+The objectives for this policy area are: - Partnership approaches are in place to deliver and manage non- or below-market housing. - Development application approval processes are streamlined, transparent, and easy to understand. - The City continues to actively support the creation of non-market housing. - The City provides incentives to create below-market housing. - A variety of housing options are permitted and positively integrated in all neighbourhoods. - No net loss of rental housing.

-RGS Policy Goals by Policy Area OCP Policy Objectives by Policy Area Ecosystems, Natural Areas and Parks Protect, steward, and enhance the natural environment and ecological connections and systems.
+Ecosystems, Natural Areas and Parks

+Protect, steward, and enhance the natural environment and ecological connections and systems.
 One of the OCP goals is More Space for and Time in Nature.
 This topic is addressed across a number of OCP chapters including the Natural Environment chapter, Parks and Recreation chapter, green infrastructure approaches within the Municipal Infrastructure and Streets and Transportation chapters, as well as the Environment Development Permit Area guidelines.
-These chapters include a range of policies that respond to protecting remaining critical habitat, stewarding ecological assets across public and private lands, restoring ecosystems and connectivity corridors, valuing ecological assets , and investing in green infrastructure to provide public services.
+These chapters include a range of policies that respond to protecting remaining critical habitat, stewarding ecological assets across public and private lands, restoring ecosystems and connectivity corridors, valuing ecological assets, and investing in green infrastructure to provide public services.
 Select policy objectives that meet these goals include: